16n-faderbank/16n-editor/README.md

 The result is a little more readable by most JS developers, and we gain a lot of convenience as well as belt/braces security from the move to Typescript.

+Version 2.1.0 of the editor brings the project up to Svelte 5, and adds support for 14-bit MIDI CCs if the device has appropriate firmware.

 ## Build Requirements

 - Node.js v22+ (LTS)